 Fareh, M., Franchimont, J., Maire, B. & CHM.
 2016.
 Les oiseaux rares au Maroc.
 Rapport de la Commission d’Homologation Marocaine Numéro 21 (2015).
 Go-South Bulletin 13: 18-35.
 PDF

 For the Allen’s Gallinule, there was an error in the report for the date of the second observation: the juvenile bird first found and photographed by Ali Irizi at Oued Massa on 28 December 2014.
-Three days later, Daniel Vrauwdeunt found by chance a juvenile Allen’s Gallinule not far from the site of the first observation (it was most likely the same bird based on the photos, the dates and the same site) .
+Three days later, Daniel Vrauwdeunt found a juvenile Allen’s Gallinule not far from the site of the first observation (it was most likely the same bird based on the photos, the dates and the same site) .